Hazardous Chemicals - Rotterdam Convention

 Dramatic growth in chemicals production and trade during the past three decades has highlighted the potential risks posed by hazardous chemicals and pesticides.
 Countries lacking adequate infrastructure to monitor the import and use of such substances are particularly vulnerable.
-The Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade aims to promote shared responsibility and cooperative efforts in the international trade of certain hazardous chemicals and pesticides to better safeguard human health and the environment.
-The Convention has introduced a mandatory prior informed consent (PIC) procedure to monitor and control the import and export of 33 pesticides (including 4 severely hazardous pesticide formulations) and 14 industrial chemicals, and disseminate national importing decisions to all Parties to the Convention.
+The Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (the Convention) aims to promote shared responsibility and cooperative efforts in the international trade of certain hazardous chemicals and pesticides to better safeguard human health and the environment.
+The Convention has introduced a mandatory prior informed consent (PIC) procedure to monitor and control the import and export of hazardous chemicals and disseminate national importing decisions to all Parties to the Convention.
+There are a total of 52 chemicals listed in Annex III of the Convention, 35 pesticides (including 3 severely hazardous pesticide formulations), 16 industrial chemicals, and 1 chemical in both the pesticide and the industrial chemical categories.

 The non-pesticide hazardous chemicals listed in the Annex III to the Convention are controlled under the Hazardous Chemicals Control Ordinance (Cap.
 595) and the Import and Export Ordinance (Cap.
 60).

 The Rotterdam Convention text and related information can be found at the Convention's website: http://www.pic.int.